hotrodorm/hotrod/hotrod-project/docs/docs-5/crud/hello-crud.md

 The `pom.xml` will include:
 - The Spring Boot Starter dependency and the Spring Boot Plugin.
 - The JDBC driver dependency according to your specific database.
-- The HotRod, HotRod LiveSQL, and MyBatis Libraries.
+- The HotRod library.
-- The HotRod Generator Plugin.
+- The HotRod Generator plugin.

 The complete `pom.xml` file will look like: